 - Select a ReqIF Save Location for the output and click OK.

 - Click Run Conversion.
-This generates the SystemWeaver XML which you can then import via the Explorer client.
+This generates a SystemWeaver XML file.

 |Tip: Do an initial import into a "test" library so you can easily delete the data if needed.|